m-bock/purescript-transit/README.md

 <p align="right"><sup>🗎 <a href="test/Examples/Monadic.purs#L10-L19">test/Examples/Monadic.purs L10-L19</a></sup></p>
 <!-- PD_END -->

 Each handler can now perform side effects (like logging) before returning the new state.
-The `return` function still works the same way—you wrap your state value with it, and then wrap that in `pure` to lift it into the monadic context.
+The `return` function still works the same way — you wrap your state value with it, and then wrap that in `pure` to lift it into the monadic context.

 ### Error handling